Kelcey Tier Master Plan Master plan and engagement

 Kelcey Tier is valued by the local community for its recreational values.
 While passive recreational opportunities have been present for a long time, the use of the area for mountain biking and events has increased exponentially in recent years.
 The council was experiencing challenges in terms of managing expectations, illegal works, multiple landowners, conflicts between different recreational users, adjacent residential properties and infrastructure deficiencies.
 It therefore required a master plan that found the balance between resolving these challenges and maintaining the reserve’s biodiversity and Aboriginal cultural, landscape and recreation values.

 The Kelcey Tier Master Plan, prepared by ERA with Playstreet, is aimed at providing clear direction to balance the expectations of different users and adjacent landowners while addressing infrastructure deficiencies.
 It does this through a set of agreed actions that are realistic and achievable within a relatively short time.
 A small and simple master plan that is based on stakeholder engagement, the Kelcey Tier Master Plan has been well received by stakeholders and the council, which is progressing with its implementation.

-The Kelcey Tier Master Plan received an Award for Planning Excellence (best planning ideas – small project) in the Planning Institute of Australia Tasmania Division awards in late 2019 and is nominated for the 2020 National Awards for Planning Excellence.
+The Kelcey Tier Master Plan received an Award for Planning Excellence (best planning ideas – small project) in the Planning Institute of Australia Tasmania Division awards in late 2019.